ianlancetaylor/libbacktrace/README.md

 See the source file backtrace-supported.h.in for the macros that it defines.

-As of September 2016, libbacktrace only supports ELF and PE/COFF executables with DWARF debugging information.
+As of January 2018, libbacktrace only supports ELF, PE/COFF, and XCOFF executables with DWARF debugging information.
 The library is written to make it straightforward to add support for other object file and debugging formats.